iComputerfreak/MovieDB/README.md

 * Show streaming service availability
 * Notification when a new season is available on your streaming services

-## Known Bugs
-* It is possible to select an invalid range in the Filter Settings.
-This is only visual, the best matching valid range will be saved.

 ## Licensing
 As of the 14th of May 2021, this project no longer has a license and is therefore "All Rights Reserved".
 If you wish to use parts of the code or the code as a whole in any way, feel free to contact me at [dev@jonasfrey.de](mailto:dev@jonasfrey.de).